Easy Carrot Sheet Cake With Cream Cheese Frosting

 Storing Leftover Carrot Cake

-Leftover frosted cake can be refrigerated in an airtight container for five to seven days.
-Since the frosting contains cream cheese, we don't recommend storing it at room temperature.
+Leftover frosted cake can be refrigerated in an airtight container for 5 to 7 days.
+Since the frosting contains cream cheese, it's not safe to store the cake at room temperature.

 Variations

-While this cake is delicious as is, there are a few easy ways to mix it up:
+This cake is delicious as is, but there are a few easy ways to mix it up:

-• Try stirring in 1/2 cup raisins or toasted and chopped nuts like pecans or walnuts.
+• Try stirring in 1/2 cup raisins or toasted, chopped nuts like pecans or walnuts.

 • You can also sprinkle chopped nuts over the frosting to add a bit of crunch.